-64-bit Intel[®] Xeon[®] Processor MP with 1 MB L2 Cache
+64-bit Intel® Xeon® Processor MP with up to 8 MB L3 Cache

 Specification Update

 May 2009

-Notice: The 64-bit Intel[®] Xeon[®] Processor MP with up to 1 MB L2 Cache Specification Update may contain design defects or errors known as errata that may cause the product to deviate from published specifications.
+Notice: The 64-bit Intel® Xeon® processor MP with up to 8 MB L3 cache may contain design defects or errors known as errata that may cause the product to deviate from published specifications.
 Current characterized errata are documented in this specification update.

-Document Number: 306752-012

 INFORMATION IN THIS DOCUMENT IS PROVIDED IN CONNECTION WITH INTEL® PRODUCTS.
 NO LICENSE, EXPRESS OR IMPLIED, BY ESTOPPEL OR OTHERWISE, TO ANY INTELLECTUAL PROPERTY RIGHTS IS GRANTED BY THIS DOCUMENT.
 EXCEPT AS PROVIDED IN INTEL'S TERMS AND CONDITIONS OF SALE FOR SUCH PRODUCTS, INTEL ASSUMES NO LIABILITY WHATSOEVER, AND INTEL DISCLAIMS ANY EXPRESS OR IMPLIED WARRANTY, RELATING TO SALE AND/OR USE OF INTEL PRODUCTS INCLUDING LIABILITY OR WARRANTIES RELATING TO FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR INFRINGEMENT OF ANY PATENT, COPYRIGHT OR OTHER INTELLECTUAL PROPERTY RIGHT.
 Intel products are not intended for use in medical, life saving, or life sustaining applications.

 Intel may make changes to specifications and product descriptions at any time, without notice.

 Designers must not rely on the absence or characteristics of any features or instructions marked "reserved" or "undefined."
 Intel reserves these for future definition and shall have no responsibility whatsoever for conflicts or incompatibilities arising from future changes to them.

-The 64-bit Intel[®] Xeon[®] Processor MP with up to 1 MB L2 Cache Specification Update may contain design defects or errors known as errata which may cause the product to deviate from published specifications.
-Current characterized errata are available on request.
-64-bit Intel[®] Xeon[®] processors with Intel[®] EM64T requires a computer system with a processor, chipset, BIOS, OS, device drivers and applications enabled for Intel EM64T.
+64-bit Intel® Xeon® processors with Intel® EM64T requires a computer system with a processor, chipset, BIOS, OS, device drivers and applications enabled for Intel EM64T.
 Processor will not operate (including 32-bit operation) without an Intel EM64T-enabled BIOS.
 Performance will vary depending on your hardware and software configurations.
 Intel EM64T-enabled OS, BIOS, device drivers and applications may not be available.
 Check with your vendor for more information.

 Contact your local Intel sales office or your distributor to obtain the latest specifications and before placing your product order.

-Intel, Pentium, Intel Xeon, Intel NetBurst, Intel SpeedStep, Intel Extended Memory 64 Technology, and the Intel logo are trademarks or registered trademarks of Intel Corporation or its subsidiaries in the United States and other countries.
-Other names and brands may be claimed as the property of others.
+Intel, Pentium, Intel Xeon, Intel NetBurst, Intel SpeedStep, Intel Extended Memory 64 Technology and the Intel logo are trademarks or registered trademarks of Intel Corporation or its subsidiaries in the United States and other countries.

+\Other names and brands may be claimed as the property of others.

-Copyright © 2005-2006, Intel Corporation
+Copyright © 2005-2006, Intel Corporation.
+All rights reserved.